BRITGT | FINAL | DONNINGTON 201919/09/2019

-Balfe used the safety car start to pull away from the others and establish a lead, just behind them championship favorites in the Lamborghini were overtaken by Ian Loggie in the Ram Racing Mercedes.
+Balfe used the safety car start to pull away from the others and establish a lead, just behind them championship favourites in the Lamborghini were overtaken by Ian Loggie in the Ram Racing Mercedes.
 Moving Loggie up to second and demoting Balon to third just one place ahead of their main championship rivals.
 Angus Fender in the Century BMW then started to make progress from fifth, overtaking both Davidson and the Balon to move himself up into third position, dropping the two main title rivals back into fourth and fifth.

 One of the first decisive moments of the day came just a few laps later, Balon was trying to get past the GT4 KTM and got slightly blocked, as he cut to the inside to try and pass, the second Century BMW was there, sandwiching the Lamborghini between that and the KTM.
 Although it looked an innocuous touch, it allowed Davidson to also get in front of their rivals, and soon the Barwell Lamborghini was dropping further and further down the GT3 pack.
-With the bit between his teeth Davidson was right on the tail of Loggie in third place after he made an off track excursion just after the Old Hairpin.
-Before the mandatory stops Davidson had managed to get past and move up into third.
+With the bit between his teeth, Davidson was right on the tail of Loggie in third place after he made an off-track excursion just after the Old Hairpin.
+Before the mandatory stops, Davidson had managed to get past and move up into third.

 In GT4 The Stellar Audi and the TF Aston had pulled quite a gap on the rest of the field.
-The main rivals of the Aston for the GT4 title had dropped a few places down the field, and more importantly Canning had built up just about enough of a lead to negate their ten second success penalty during their pitstop.
+The main rivals of the Aston for the GT4 title had dropped a few places down the field, and more importantly, Canning had built up just about enough of a lead to negate their ten-second success penalty during their pitstop.
 Just before the mandatory pitstop Tom Canning finally found a way past Richard Williams and set about trying to build as much of an advantage as possible.

-Soon after the stops the curse that has befallen Keen in so many of the previous year’s struck again.
+Soon after the stops, the curse that has befallen Keen in so many of the previous year’s struck again.
 The damage incurred in the earlier knock trying to get past a back-marker had caused something to break on the Lamborghini.
 Keen was helpless as the car went straight on at the Craner Curves and he had to tenderly drag it back into the pits.
 After everything had settled down, Adam was in fourth position and now had the championship lead over the Barwell Lamborghini.